Josh015/angular-npm-tinkering-project/README.md

 # Angular NPM Tinkering Project

-This test project is a heavily-modified version of the code from the [pluralsight course Angular Material](https://www.pluralsight.com/courses/angular-material) to provide me with a suitably complex codebase for trying out various Angular packages and seeing how they interact.
+This test project is a heavily-modified version of the code from the Pluralsight course [Styling Applications with Angular Material](https://www.pluralsight.com/courses/angular-material).
+My goal is to have a reasonably complex Angular codebase which integrates a set of NPM packages that I consider to be essential for modern web applications

-## To Run
+## Running the Application

 ```shell
 yarn install